lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

    device.
 Note that you must provide a serial number for each CCD in the raft as that’s how I know how many CCDs there are in the “raft” (e.g. auxTel has only one)

+   The geometryWithinRaft field may be omitted, in which case offsets default to 0.0 and the yaw entry is not generated.
+These offsets are interpreted relative to the nominal positions given in cameraHeader.yaml for each type of raft, as adjusted for the centre of the raft; these values are therefore reasonable.

+   The yaw (rotation in the plane of the detector) is measured in degrees, anticlockwise as shown in cameraGeomUtils.plotFocalPlane (i.e. with ``R00`` in the bottom left, and ``R04`` in the bottom right)

 -  If you want to add a camera-specific set of transformations, put a file ``cameraTransforms.yaml`` in ``policy/fooCam``.
 Look at the one in ``policy/cameraTransforms.yaml`` for inspiration.